-Remembrance Day (11 November 2015) commemorates the sacrifices of people affected by war and conflict.
+Remembrance Day takes place every year on 11 November to commemorate the sacrifices of people affected by war and conflict.
 In the lead up to Remembrance Day, many people wear a poppy as a symbol of remembrance and hope.

 We’ve put together a few ideas for you to try with your unit to learn about Remembrance Day and to make your own poppies.

 We came across this fantastic and simple version of making poppies on the Pint Sized Treasures blog.
 The poppies can even be used to decorate a home-made card to give to friends, family or neighbours.

 To create the perfect poppy, use cupcakes cases of different sizes.
 If you can’t find any red ones, simply use white ones and colour them in.
 If you’ve only got one size of cupcake case, you can vary the sizes by cutting off some of the edges.

 What you’ll need:

 - Glue gun or double side tape or glue dots